chenyong2github/UnrealEngine/Engine/Source/Programs/LowLevelTests/README.md

 		);

-		// Other types of dependencies minimally required to test a specific module }
+		// Other types of dependencies minimally required to test a specific module

+		UpdateBuildGraphPropertiesFile(new Metadata("MyModule", "My Module"));
 	}
+}

 ```
 ---
-Next add a target file and override default compilation flags if necessary - aim for a minimal testable module free of default features that don't add value to low level testing.
+Next add a target file with a class that inherits from `TestTargetRules` and override default compilation flags if necessary - aim for a minimal testable module free of default features that don't add value to low level testing.
-Specify the supported platforms and make sure to call `SetupModule()` as shown below.
+You can specify the supported platforms individually, if not they default to Win64, Mac, Linux and Android.

 Here is where you can enable project specific global definitions as well as `Catch2` macros such as benchmarking or compilation flags etc.